Who can Request an Absentee Ballot?

 In-Person Absentee Voting at the Clerk's Office

-You can also vote absentee at the clerk's office.
-If you apply for an absentee ballot in the clerk's office after ballots are available, you will vote your ballot immediately in the clerk's office, seal your ballot in the proper envelope and return it to a member of the clerk's staff.
+You may also vote absentee during in-person absentee voting.
+To vote an in-person absentee ballot , you will vote your ballot immediately, seal your ballot in the proper envelope and return it to a member of the clerk's staff.
 No ballots may be taken out of the clerk's office.
 You will need to show your acceptable photo ID for voting when voting by in-person absentee ballot.